exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ##### FP Milestone Swapping Explanation

 FP has a milestone swap that involves 1 milestone.
-This is the milestone that adds s as an exponent (e700 rho).
-The swap arises from the idea that initially, Tn power drops from 7 to 5 + s in the rho equation, and s is less than 2.
-Because of this, it makes sense to swap this milestone in for q growth, and swap it out for rho growth.
+This is the milestone that adds s as an exponent (e700 $\rho$).
+The swap arises from the idea that initially, Tn power drops from 7 to 5 + s in the $\rho$ equation, and s is less than 2.
+Because of this, it makes sense to swap this milestone in for q growth, and swap it out for $\rho$ growth.

 The swap is really hard to describe in terms of how long to keep it in and out but what can be said qualitatively:
-- At first, you follow very fast swaps to recover rho, and swaps gradually become slower and slower.
+- At first, you follow very fast swaps to recover $\rho$, and swaps gradually become slower and slower.
 - As s grows, it makes sense to keep the milestone swapped in longer.

 Milestone swap ends when s becomes > 2, and dies out when you can recover to that point very fast.
-Past ~e950 rho, recovery takes ~1-3 minutes of idle time.
+Past ~e950 $\rho$, recovery takes ~1-3 minutes of idle time.

 Milestone swap saves a LOT of time.